Flutter – Stateful vs Stateless Widgets

 The build function contains a container which is again a widget of Flutter inside which we will design the UI of the app.
 In the stateless widget, the build function is called only once which makes the UI of the screen.

 Stateful Widgets: The widgets whose state can be altered once they are built are called stateful Widgets.
 These states are mutable and can be changed multiple times in their lifetime.
 This simply means the state of an app can change multiple times with different sets of variables, inputs, data.
 Below is the basic structure of a stateful widget.
-Stateful widget overrides the createState() and returns a State.
+Stateful widget overrides the createState() method and returns a State.
 It is used when the UI can change dynamically.
 Some examples can be CheckBox, RadioButton, Form, TextField.

 Classes that inherit “Stateful Widget” are immutable.
 But the State is mutable which changes in the runtime when the user interacts with it.

 So let us see what we have in this code snippet.
 The name of the Stateful Widget is MyApp which is called from the runApp() and extends a stateful widget.
 In the MyApp class, we override the create state function.
 This createState() function is used to create a mutable state for this widget at a given location in the tree.
 This method returns an instance for the respected state subclass.
 The other class which is _MyAppState extends the state, which manages all the changes in the widget.
 Inside this class, the build function is overridden which takes the BuildContext as the parameter.
 This build function returns a widget where we design the UI of the app.
 Since it is a stateful widget the build function is called many times which creates the entire UI once again with all the changes.